 Step 3: Display the Constitution Signers chart.
-Read each name and tell students that each signer will be discussed in the story If You Were There When They Signed the Constitution.
+Read each name and tell students that each signer will be discussed in the story If You Were There When They Signed the Constitution by Elizabeth Levy.
 Explain that these signers are often called Founding Fathers.
 Encourage students to listen for each of the four signer’s contributions to the Constitution.

-Step 4: Read If You Were There When They Signed the Constitution.
+Step 4: Read If You Were There When They Signed the Constitution by Elizabeth Levy.
 Discuss the signers and complete the chart as you read about Washington, Franklin, Madison, and Hamilton.
 Encourage students to pay close attention to the way people lived at this time in history.
 Close the lesson by discussing the following questions, and accepting all responses:

 - How did people make their living?

 - What were some of the customs they practiced?

 - Why was there a need for such a document as the Constitution?